Skip to main content

 Step 3: Testing the deployment #

-First, let’s get the endpoints scoring uri and the api keys:
+First, let’s get the endpoint’s scoring uri and the api keys:

 az ml online-endpoint show -n vllm-hf